dem-net/DEM.Net/README.md

 # DEM.Net
-Digital Elevation Model samples in C#.
+Digital Elevation Model library in C#.
 Raster (GeoTiff, HGT) file parsing and DEM querying.
 The goal is to provide on the fly DEM querying from GeoJSON or WKT geometries :
+- No setup
+- Automatic DEM file download
 - No big RAM cache
 - Fast and optimized data retrieval as precise as possible